Accommodations, Dining & Transportation

 Below is a basic outline of daily events but the following applies to each day: We have a daily all-hands meeting at 7:30 AM so if you need breakfast or coffee, come sooner.
 Remember, the first day you need to be here ready to work at 7 AM.
 We finish each day at 5:00 PM.
 There is an optional dining activity (TBD) in the evening.

 DAY 1 (Friday)

 We are running 2 tracks the first day and you can switch back and forth between them.
 We will conducting sewing tests and that sounds much more ominous than it is.
 Basically, we assess your skills and interests (maybe you don’t even want to sew and that is okay).
 We can help you build skills with the equipment, get some one on one coaching and see where you feel comfortable fitting in.
 Through out the process, you will be encouraged to move onto other operations if you want to.
 You just need to let the coaches know and get certified on the new operation.
 I’ve been training sewing operators for a long time, even those who have never used a sewing machine.
 But I digress; our first day will focus on these two areas:

-- Track One: Cutting the fabric, shade marking, fusing, marking, creating sewing bundles, attaching sewing tickets and labels.
+- Track One: Fabric cutting, shade marking, fusing, marking, creating sewing bundles, attaching sewing tickets and labels.
 All of this information is INVALUABLE in organizing production.
-You can find “industrial” sewing tips all over the web, 90% of dubious quality but there is NO instruction on any of these topics, anywhere.
+You can find “industrial” sewing tips all over the web, 98% of dubious quality but there is NO instruction on any of these topics, anywhere.

 DAY 2 (Saturday)